kaitlinthachuk/RollOrDie/README.md

 ![add player](https://github.com/kaitlinthachuk/RollOrDie/blob/master/images/add_player_to_party.png)

-5. Once you have added all the players, hit "Save" in the top righthand corner.
+5. Once you have added all the players, hit "Save" in the top right hand corner.
 You should be able to see your new party on the "Your Parties" page.
 This party will be saved and will persist between sessions (and opening and closing the app) until you delete it.

 ![parties](https://github.com/kaitlinthachuk/RollOrDie/blob/master/images/your_parties.png)

-6. To update an exisiting party select it from the "Your Parties" page.
+6. To update an existing party select it from the "Your Parties" page.
 7. From here you will be able to remove players from the party, add new ones, rename the party, and view the current players and their ACs.

 ![party view](https://github.com/kaitlinthachuk/RollOrDie/blob/master/images/party_view.png)